LeslieZhu/OrgNote/README.rst

    Usage: orgnote <command>

    Commands:
-   init       Create a new OrgNote folder new        Create a new .org/.md post list       List this blog notes status     Status of those notes publish    Auto Publish a note recall     Cancel publish a note generate   Generate static files server     Start the server deploy     Deploy your website help       Get help on a command version    Display version information
+     init       Create a new OrgNote folder
+     new        Create a new .org or .md post list       List this blog notes
+     status     Status of those notes
+     org2html   Run Emacs to convert .org to .html md2html    convert .md to .html
+     publish    Publish a note
+     recall     Cancel publish a note
+     generate   Generate static files
+     server     Start the server
+     deploy     Deploy your website
+     help       Get help on a command
+     version    Display version information

    For more help, you can check the docs:  http://orgnote.readthedocs.org/zh_CN/latest/

 Emacs Version
 ==============

-Tested via ``GNU Emacs 26.1``
+Tested via ``GNU Emacs 27.1``

 Docs
 =======